Populate Data in Blazor Maps Component

 };

-The following properties in the MapsLayer are used for binding data in the Maps component.
-Both the properties are related to each other.
+The following properties in the MapsLayer are used to bind data in the Maps component.
+These properties work together.

 ShapePropertyPath

-The ShapePropertyPath property is used to refer the field name in the ShapeData property of shape layers to identify the shape.
-When the values of ShapeDataPath property from the DataSource property and ShapePropertyPath property from the ShapeData property match, then the associated object from the data source is bound to the corresponding shape.
+The ShapePropertyPath property refers to the field name in the ShapeData of shape layers used to identify a shape.
+When the values of ShapeDataPath property from the DataSource and ShapePropertyPath property from the ShapeData match, the associated object from the data source is bound to the corresponding shape.

 @using Syncfusion.Blazor.Maps